TAYLOR COUNTY AGENCIES

 Taylor County Leadership Council – operates a Second Harvest food pantry including USDA Commodities at the Jerkins Community Center.
-On an average, over 300 families are served twice a month.
 In addition to food, families may also receive clothing.
-Our “Brown Bag” mobile pantry serves additional individuals, especially the elderly, who live at Stonegate and Southern Villas
+This “Brown Bag” mobile pantry serves additional individuals, especially the elderly, who live at Stonegate and Southern Villas

-Taylor County Senior Services – provided 10,661 congregate meals, 3,005 home delivered meals, and other services to over 75 clients.
+Taylor County Senior Services – provides meals and other related services to senior citizens in need.